Gogilga/INDIGO-Python-Bib/docs/source/Demo.rst

     serverConnection.sendBLOBMessage(devices[0].name, 'CCD_IMAGE')

-Now we can take a photo with the property CCD_EXPOSURE
+* Now we can take a photo with the property CCD_EXPOSURE.

 .. code-block:: Python

     devices[0].getPropertyByName('CCD_EXPOSURE').sendValues({"EXPOSURE":"2"})

-We must wait for the time that we indicated in the EXPOSURE above.
+* We must wait for the time we indicated in the EXPOSURE above.

 .. code-block:: Python

     time.sleep(2.5)

-And now we can see the photo with the property CCD_IMAGE
+* And now we can see the photo with the property CCD_IMAGE.

 .. code-block:: Python

     devices[0].getPropertyByName('CCD_IMAGE').sendValues({"IMAGE":str(devices[0].getPropertyByName('CCD_IMAGE').getElementByName('IMAGE').getPath())})

-The image will be downloaded to a folder named ``images`` and it will be displayed for viewing.
+The image will be downloaded in a folder named ``images`` and it will be displayed for viewing.

-Now we turn off the device and disconnect the client from the server.
+* Now we turn off the device and disconnect the client from the server.

 .. code-block:: Python

-    devices[0].getPropertyByName('CONNECTION').sendValues({"DINCONNECTED":"On"})
+    devices[0].getPropertyByName('CONNECTION').sendValues({"DISCONNECTED":"On"})

     serverConnection.disconnect()